GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Success Criteria

-- An Object table for images and a successful analysis identifying Disneyland photos.
+- An Object Table for images and a successful analysis identifying Disneyland photos.
-- An Object table for PDFs.
+- An Object Table for PDFs.
 - A table containing embeddings for the PDF chunks.
 - A successful Vector Search and an AI-generated answer based on the brochures.